andthenenteredalex/andthenenteredalex.github.io/_posts/2017-8-27-Lesson-3-Command-Line-Basics-for-MAC.md

 Running ‘ls’ alone lists the contents of whatever directory you are currently in.
 But you can modify a command to do something else.
 This kind of modification to the basic command is called an **argument**.
 If you run the command ‘ls fun’ , the computer lists the contents of the directory “fun”, even though you aren’t in “fun”.

-Run ‘cd fun’ . ‘mkdir fun’ . ‘cd fun’ . ‘mkdir fun’ . ‘cd fun’ . ‘mkdir fun’ . ‘cd fun’ .
+Run 'cd fun' . 'mkdir fun' . 'cd fun' . 'mkdir fun' . 'cd fun' . 'mkdir fun' . 'cd fun' .

 pwd .

 You should have gotten this.

-"""AlexandersMBP2:fun alexclark$ pwd
+'''AlexandersMBP2:fun alexclark$ pwd

 /Users/alexanderclark/fun/fun/fun/fun

-AlexandersMBP2:fun alexclark$"""
+AlexandersMBP2:fun alexclark$'''

-‘Users/yourname/fun/fun/fun/fun’
+'Users/yourname/fun/fun/fun/fun'

 The number of funs should match the number of funs you have created in total, including the one where you started.

-This is how ‘cd’ and ‘ls’ work.
+This is how 'cd' and 'ls' work.
 Left to right.

-‘cd’ always moves to the right unless the command has been modified.
-You can run the ‘cd’ command until you run out of directories to the right to change to.
-How do move to the left? ‘cd ..’ moves back, or to the left, one directory.
+'cd' always moves to the right unless the command has been modified.
+You can run the 'cd' command until you run out of directories to the right to change to.
+How do move to the left? 'cd ..' moves back, or to the left, one directory.

-‘cd ~ ‘ takes you all the way back home if you are somewhere else.
+'cd ~ ' takes you all the way back home if you are somewhere else.

 Thanks for reading lesson 3.
 I'll be back soon with lesson 4.